twosigma/flint/doc/partition.md

 by a DataFrame operation.

 #### Analyzed Plan
-There are four logical plans in QueryExecution, each one of them is the output of some transformation of the previous one.
-To use -> to describe a transformation, we have:
+There are four stages of logical plan transformations in QueryExecution, each one of them is the output of some transformation of the previous one.
+To use ==> to describe a transformation, we have:

-logicalPlan -> analyzedPlan -> withCachedData -> optimizedPlan
+logicalPlan ==> analyzedPlan ==> withCachedData ==> optimizedPlan

 For an operation df1 -> df2, we *believe* analyzedPlan has the following properties:
 * -> will only add logical node to df1.analyzedPlan, i.e, If